nandometzger/MLFocalLengths/README.md

 # Method

 I preprocessed the focal lengths of ~15k of my personal image database to convert them to 35mm equivalent using [Jeffrey Friedl's LR Plugin](http://regex.info/blog/lightroom-goodies/focal-length-sort).
 The images were cropped to a square shape and resampled to 256x256.
-Using that data, I trained an EfficientNet B4 with log-transformed labels, which showed a mean absolute error of 16mm on the hold-out set.
+Using that data, I trained an EfficientNet B4 with log-transformed labels and L1 loss, which showed a mean absolute error of 16mm on the hold-out set.

 # Reproducability